Study of the strong interaction among hadrons with correlations at the LHC

-An additional final state suited for the search for a baryon-baryon bound state is the \pOm channel.
-Recent studies from phenomenological approaches~\cite{Sekihara:2018tsb} and first principle calculations~\cite{Iritani:2018sra} predict an attractive interaction potential at all distances between protons and $\Omega^-$ baryons.
-Both approaches also predict the existence of a \pOm bound state with binding energies of the order of a few MeV, as is summarized in Table \ref{tab:pOmegaBE}.
-As already pointed out in Section \ref{sec:Methodology}, the presence of a bound state manifests itself in a depletion of the correlation function with a strength that depends on the binding energy and the shape of the attractive potential.
-In the presence of shallow bound states the correlation looks very similar as in the case of a strongly attractive interaction, but for more deeply bound state the correlation can also sink below the unity.
+As already pointed out in Section \ref{sec:Methodology}, the presence of a bound state manifests itself in a depletion of the correlation function with a strength that depends on the BE and the shape of the attractive potential.
+In the presence of shallow bound states the correlation looks very similar as in the case of a strongly attractive interaction, but for more deeply bound state the correlation can also drop below the unity.

 The \pOm correlation function has been recently studied by ALICE~\cite{Acharya:2020asf} using data from high-multiplicity \pp collisions at 13 TeV and the results are shown in Fig. \ref{fig:LL_pomega}.
 The data, shown by the black points, is corrected for feed-down contributions and experimental effects, such as resolution effects at very small \ks values, meaning that the data can be directly compared to any theoretical prediction given a known emitting source.